cbonoz/hackfs21/README.md

 Create instant checkout pages for your business or service hosted on IPFS.

-Built for the HackFS 2021 hackathon.
+Prototype built for the HackFS 2021 hackathon.

+### Inspiration

+Pain points:

+- To create a hosted product catalog, usually you'd need to pay a subscription fee hosted provider like squarespace or shopify.
+- Many of these existing providers don't integrate cryptocurrency.
+- Providers aren't distributed and suffer downsides of existing centralized platforms (vendor lock in, variable pricing, outages, credit card fees)
 ### Features

 - Discover existing catalogs and menus.
-Use the cid as the primary key for storefront access.
+Use the the IPFS cid as the primary key for storefront access.
 - Upload images and descriptions for the catalog.
+Metadata for the catalog is delivered via a Ceramic stream.
 - Show sharable product page hosted on IPFS.
-- Integrated pricing and checkout.
+- Integrated pricing and checkout using Unlock protocol (other payment integrations could also be added).
 - Create a new wallet to support payments to help new businesses adopt and receive cryptocurrency payments.
 - IPFS powered storage and transaction record keeping.

-### Inspiration

-Pain points:

-- To create a hosted product catalog, usually you'd need to pay a hosted provider like squarespace or shopify.
-- Many of these existing providers don't integrate cryptocurrency
-- Providers aren't distributed and suffer downsides of existing centralized platforms (vendor lock in, variable pricing, outages, etc.)

 ### Technologies used